Gortaf/Beholder/README.md

 ## Bot for Extracting & Highlighting Outstanding Literature, Evaluations & Reviews (BEHOLDER).
 A python script to automatically retrieve Computer Science papers with predetermined watch terms using Semantic Scholar API, then generating an AI podcast using google cloud API.
-This python package requires the following packages to be importable (yes I should have exported a conda env, maybe later :p):
+**This python package requires the following packages to be importable** (yes I should have exported a conda env, maybe later :p)
 ```
 import os
 import sys
 import io
 import requests
-import pdfkit
+import pdfkit   # Can be very capricious depending on your operating system.
+Check if it works correctly!
 import time
 import enum
 import json